For literate F# scripts, you may embed the result of running the script as part of the literate output.

 formatter by default.

-However, you can specify a formatting function that provides a nicer formatting for values
+However, you can specify a formatting function that provides nicer formatting for values

 of certain types.
 For example, let's say that we would want to format F# lists such as